OpenCTI-Platform/opencti/docs/docs/administration/policies.md

 > For now this max marking definitions is used only for Public dashboard.

-For example in the capture below, for the type of marking `TLP`, only data  with a marking definition with a level equal or below `GREEN` will be shared.
+For example in the capture below, for the type of marking `TLP`, only data  with a marking definition with a level equal or below `GREEN` will be shareable through Public Dashboard.
 And no data with marking definition `statement` will be shared at all.

 ![Maximum marking definitions shareable](./assets/max-marking-shareable.png)